gguillau/Cuetessa-Song-Valence-Prediction/README.md

 ## Objective

 Valence describes the musical positiveness of a track, e.g. ranging from sad/depressed to happy/cheerful.
 An automatic method of classifying the valence of pop songs is useful for playlist curation and other applications.
-The aim of this task is to develop a Python-based module to predict the valence of newly released pop songs.
+The aim of this task is to develop a Python-based module for the startup company Cuetessa,inc., in order to predict the valence of newly released pop songs.

 - Two approaches are to use as input:
   - 1) the audio data (e.g., .wav files) of songs and